shistevenyan/tucows-domain-app/README.md

 ### Pagination considerations

-I would use page-based pagination for this project:
+I would use page-based pagination for this project (see above filtering strategy for limit/offset):

 - `page`
 - `pageSize`